cea-hpc/modules/doc/source/diff_v3_v4.rst

 On version 4 and for *sh*, *bash*, *ksh*, *zsh* and *fish* shells, text output, like listing from the :subcmd:`avail` command, is redirected from *stderr* to *stdout* after shell command evaluation if shell is in interactive mode.
 Starting version ``4.1``, this content redirection occurs if shell session is attached to a terminal.

+Starting version ``4.5``, a new alias or function called :command:`ml` may be defined at initialization time, to provide a handy frontend to the :command:`module` command.

 Modulecmd startup
 ^^^^^^^^^^^^^^^^^